ideaxplode/bubble-preview-auto-reloader/README.md

 ## Installation

-Since this extension is still in Beta, you need to manually install it in Chrome by following the below steps:
+Since this extension is in Beta, you need to manually install it in Chrome:

-1. Download this repository and extract the files to a folder
+1. Download this repository and extract the files to a folder.
-2. Open Chrome and navigate to **chrome://extensions/**
+2. Open Chrome and navigate to **chrome://extensions/**.
-3. Enable **Developer mode** by toggling the switch in the upper-right corner
+3. Enable **Developer mode** by toggling the switch in the upper-right corner.
-4. Click **Load unpacked** and select the directory where you cloned the repository
+4. Click **Load unpacked** and select the directory where you cloned the repository.

 ## Settings

-You can access the extension's Settings page by going into Extensions -> Bubble Preview Auto-Reloader -> Menu -> Options
+You can access the extension's Settings page by going into **Extensions** -> **Bubble Hot Reloader** -> **Menu** -> **Options**.

+- By default, the extension reloads the Bubble Preview tab immediately after a change.
+- If you check the "**Reload ONLY when I shift focus to the preview tab**" option, it will wait until you focus the tab before reloading, potentially reducing how often the page reloads.

-For any setting change to take effect, please manually refresh the Preview tab once.
+**Note:** After changing any setting, manually reload the Preview tab once for the setting to take effect.